The SingularityNET daemon is the adapter that a service can use to interface with the SingularityNET platform.

 As noted when discussing Services, the service API is defined using protobuf.

 The daemon supports SSL termination using a developer-supplied certificate and keyfile.
-See our SSL guide for step-by-step instructions on how to set this up with Let’s Encrypt.
+For more information, refer to SSL guide on how to setup with Let’s Encrypt.

-Prior to invoking a service through the SingularityNET platform, a consumer must have:
+Prior to invoking a service through the SingularityNET platform, the consumer must have completed the following:

-After these checks are successful the request is proxied to the service.
+After the daemon performs a successful check, the request is sent to the service.

 The daemon’s behavior with respect to the service type, SSL, Blockchain interactions, etc. can be controlled via a configuration file, environment variables, and executable flags.
 See the daemon’s README for a description of the available configuration keys and how they map to environment variables and runtime flags.